Available from college to university level, discover how engineering apprenticeships can open doors to a range of exciting and challenging careers

 You apply for an apprenticeship as you would for any other job.
 Make sure you research the organisation thoroughly and be aware of what the apprenticeship involves.
 Be sure to tailor your application to each role - one size doesn't fit all.

-A number of employers open applications in November, while others advertise their schemes early in the year (January to April) with a view to start that September.
+A number of employers open applications in November, while others advertise their schemes early in the year (January to April) to start that September.

 Furthermore, some organisations advertise apprenticeship vacancies all year round.
-It differs from company to company, so do your research and keep an eye out for vacancies.
+It differs from company to company, so do your research and watch for vacancies.

 For an engineering apprenticeship, you could refer to relevant school coursework in maths and science or any engineering-focused work experience you've undertaken.
 You'll likely need to write a cover letter or supporting statement to go with your application.
 For inspiration, see our example apprenticeship cover letter.